ctfs/write-ups-2016/abctf-2016/web/audio-edit-200/README.md

     INSERT INTO audioedit (..., foo, bla, ...)
 VALUES (..., 'a', (SELECT @@version))-- -b',''...);

-The 'a' in the beginng and the 'b' in the end where necessary because first an last character where discarded... why so ever...
+The 'a' in the beginning and the 'b' in the end were necessary because the first and last character were discarded...

 This gave us the database version: 5.5.49-0ubuntu0.14.04.1